ShizCalev/Afevis-MGS2-Bugfix-Compilation/README.md

 - Corrected stretched VR mission completion camera effect (Again, it was simply stretched from 4:3 → 16:9.)
 [2011 HDC]

 - Corrected repeat tiling on the Previous Stories background static.
 (These were nearest-neighbor upscaled by Bluepoint, when they should've just been repeated.)
 [2011 HDC]

-- Fixed the black/off monitor overlay for the computer in Holds 3 not fully covering the screen / concealing the green turned on screen underneath it.
-[2001 SOL]

 - Corrected typos on several barrels.
 [2011 HDC]